-- (i) the first person engages in conduct that threatens to (or cause) any detriment to another person; - (ii) when the first person engaged in the conduct, the first person believed or suspected that the second person or any other person made, may have made, proposes to make, or could make, a qualifying disclosure; and - (iii) the belief or suspicion is the reason, or part of the reason for the conduct.

-Orders that can be made include:

-- (i) order that requires the first person to compensate the person that has suffered the victimising conduct; - (ii) where the first person is engaged in victimising conduct in connection with his or her position as an employee: - (A) requiring the first person and/or the first person's employer to compensate the person for loss, damage or injury; - (B) requiring the first person and the first person's employer jointly to compensate; - (iii) an order granting an injunction to stop, prevent or remedy the victimising conduct; - (iv) an order requiring the first person to apologise; - (v) where the victimising conduct consists of termination of employment (wholly or partly), that the person be reinstated; - (vi) order requiring the first person to pay exemplary damages; and/ or - (vii) any other order that the court thinks is appropriate.
+- 1. The first person engages in conduct that threatens to (or cause) any detriment to another person; - 2.
+When the first person engaged in the conduct, the first person believed or suspected that the second person or any other person made, may have made, proposes to make, or could make, a qualifying disclosure; and - 3.
+The belief or suspicion is the reason, or part of the reason for the conduct.
+Orders that can be made include: - a.
+Order that requires the first person to compensate the person that has suffered the victimising conduct; - b.
+Where the first person is engaged in victimising conduct in connection with his or her position as an employee: - i.
+Requiring the first person and/or the first person's employer to compensate the person for loss, damage or injury; - ii.
+Requiring the first person and the first person's employer jointly to compensate; - c.
+An order granting an injunction to stop, prevent or remedy the victimising conduct; - d.
+An order requiring the first person to apologise; - e.
+Where the victimising conduct consists of termination of employment (wholly or partly), that the person be reinstated; - f.
+Order requiring the first person to pay exemplary damages; and/ or - g.
+Any other order that the court thinks is appropriate.